 Given today’s retirement realities, it’s crucial to think about how you define retirement and how you intend to manage your income, typically a combination of money from retirement accounts, Social Security payments, and proceeds from investment contributions made over the years.

 And it’s likely to be a complicated financial plan, given that “traditional” retirement — where people went straight from working full time to not working at all — has changed.
 We’re living longer than previous generations, which means we can explore new interests and spend time with the people who matter most.
+(Related: Uncomfortable truths about retirement)

-But it also means we need to find ways to stretch our income further.
+This means we need to find ways to stretch our income further.
 To do that, you need to:

 - Understand Social Security